 In the book Eat Fat, Lose Fat, authors Dr. Mary Enig and Sally Fallon Morell write in Chapter 4 about Stephen, a young electrician from Buffalo, New York who was struggling with night vision problems.

-Vitamin D Resolves Mild Myopia?
+Low Vitamin D and Mild Myopia

 In my husband’s case, his mild myopia resolved at about the same time as my night blindness.
-In his case, though, it is likely that the addition of natural Vitamin D did the trick.
+In his case, though, it is likely that natural Vitamin D did the trick.
 Cod liver oil contains not only natural Vitamin A, but also natural Vitamin D!

 While our story is only anecdotal and in no way scientific, the evidence sure does point in that direction!